 Loading samples

-First of all, we need samples.
-We all like retro sound, so we use this nice LSDj sample pack from the Freesound project kindly provided by starpause.
-Download the pack and unzip it to a new folder on your card.
+First of all, to load samples, we need to have some.
+To illustrate, we’ll use this nice LSDj sample pack from the Freesound project kindly provided by starpause Download the pack and unzip it to a new folder on your card.
 Then put it into your DS and start NitrousTracker.

 To load some samples, click on the hard disk icon.